Statistical analysis and method to quantify the impact of measurement uncertainty on dynamic mode decomposition: Introduction

-The rest of this paper is organized as follows: The proposed method is developed through Section \ref{sec3}.
-In Section \ref{sec5} we illustrate the proposed framework on a spring mass system and a power system application, an example of a multi-machine power system, and present a detailed analysis of the impact of PMU measurement uncertainties on Koopman operator-based dynamic characterization.
+The remainder of the paper is organized as follows.
+The proposed method is developed through Section \ref{sec3}.
+In Section \ref{sec5} we illustrate the proposed framework on a spring mass system and a power system application, an example of a multi-machine power system, and present a detailed analysis of the impact of synchrophasor measurement uncertainties on Koopman operator-based dynamic characterization.
 Section \ref{sec6} concludes the paper and outlines future work.